collerek/cerebral-centaurs/README.md

 [<img src="static_files/censor.png" width="250"/>](static_files/censor.png)

-### Bugs / Tricks
+### *It's not a bug, it's a feature.*

+We approached the code jam theme by implementing intentional bugs into our application, that along the way were transformed into mischievous goblin attacks.

-During each turn, with a slight delay, you are more than sure to be attacked by Dirty Goblin that surely doesn't want to help you!
+Therefore, during each turn, with a slight delay, you are more than sure to be attacked by Dirty Goblin that surely doesn't want to help you!

 [<img src="static_files/goblin.png" width="250"/>](static_files/goblin.png)